 As a precautionary measure against the COVID-19 virus, MSP transitioned all operations and class instruction to remote delivery on Monday, March 16, 2020.

-Campus will reopen to fully vaccinated staff, students, and faculty on September 1, 2021 and classes will resume in-person.
+Campus reopened to fully vaccinated staff, students, and faculty on September 1, 2021 and classes have resumed in-person.

 Return to Campus FAQs